vedanshxv/OS-Project-3/devlog.md

 ## Nov 28, 10:36 PM

-Adding this after pushing my code because I forgot to update delog.
-Anyways, I implemented the foundational functionality for managing index files.
-The create_index_file function allows me to create new index files with a properly formatted 512-byte header, and it ensures that existing files are not overwritten without confirmation.
-The open_index_file function lets me open and validate existing index files by checking their magic number for integrity.
-Together these commands establish the core file management operations needed to build upon for the rest of the project
+I implemented the foundational functionality for managing index files.
+The create_index_file function creates new index files with a properly formatted 512-byte header, ensuring existing files are not overwritten without confirmation.
+The open_index_file function opens and validates index files by checking their magic number for integrity.
+These commands establish the core file management operations for the rest of the project.

+Thoughts so far: Managing binary files with proper validation has been insightful.
+I feel more confident working with file structures and understanding the importance of error handling.
+This step also highlighted the need for careful planning of B-tree operations moving forward.

+What I planned to accomplish this session: My goal was to implement the create and open commands to handle file creation and validation.

+Reflection on the session: I achieved my goal and tested the functionality thoroughly.
+Handling binary data and ensuring robust validation were challenges, but I now feel prepared to tackle the next steps.

+What I plan to do next: I plan to implement the insert command to add key-value pairs to the B-tree and save them to the index file efficiently.